aeryz/cw-plus/packages/storage-plus/README.md

 # CW-Storage-Plus: Enhanced storage engines for CosmWasm

-After building `cosmwasm-storage`, we realized many of the design decisions were limiting us and producing a lot of needless boilerplate.
+After building `cosmwasm-storage = { git = "https://github.com/aeryz/cosmwasm.git", branch = "serde-without-wasm"`, we realized many of the design decisions were limiting us and producing a lot of needless boilerplate.
 The decision was made to leave those APIs stable for anyone wanting a very basic abstraction on the KV-store and to build a much more powerful and complex ORM layer that can provide powerful accessors